Newly Single Taylor Swift Spotted Out to Dinner in NYC

 That update came just hours after Swift dropped her highly anticipated 10th studio album, Midnights, followed by seven additional songs released in her surprise 3am Edition of the album, several of which Swift confirmed were inspired by her and Alwyn's romance, and the lengths they go to quiet the outside noise.

-For his part, Alwyn, 32, told British Vogue in September 2018 that he's keenly aware fans always want to be in the know when it came to his and Swift's relationship.
+For his part, Alwyn, 32, told British Vogue in September 2018 that he's keenly aware fans always want to be in the know when it comes to his and Swift's relationship.

 "I’m aware people want to know about that side of things," he told the magazine in reference to Swift.
 "I think we have been successfully very private, and that has now sunk in for people."